Hacker0x01/docs.hackerone.com/docs/programs/email-forwarding.md

 ![email-forwarding-1](./images/email-forwarding-1.jpg)

+<i>Note: This feature isn't available until your program is launched and not in sandbox mode."

 ### How Does it Work?
 When a hacker discovers a vulnerability and sends their finding in an email to security@example.org:
 1. Their emails are forwarded to HackerOne's inbox and saved as report drafts.